WHAT WE THINK IS IMPORTANT

 Here at Mr Pickles’ Yorkshire Food Emporium, we have one simple aim – to make the very best Yorkshire food accessible to as many people as we can.
 Which is why we try to be as convenient as possible.

 We also understand that lots of people have to watch the pennies, which is why we try to stock a diverse range of produce.
 Our butcher’s counter is a clear example of this as we stock all the different cuts of meat and our team can recommend a quality steak to meet any budget.
-We also regularly carry out price comparison checks with two of the big supermarkets and post the results on our blog.

 We believe in being straight with our customers at all times and we don’t believe in special offers.
 Our markup is kept the same across the product range.
 So, if a punnet of strawberries costs us less one week, we’ll pass those savings onto you.
 That way everyone gets a fair deal – us, the suppliers and you, the customer.